Food-Ninja/WebKat-MealRobot/docs/Knowledge.md

 - repetitions: How many cuts should the robot perform?
 - prior task: Does the robot need to execute a specific action group beforehand?

-Based on the remaining 14 words, we created the following 6 action groups:
+Based on the remaining 14 words, we created the following 6 action groups:</font>
 <p align="center">
   <img src="img/Action Groups.png" width="800" alt="Table summarizing the 6 action groups and their parameters"/><br>
 </p>